nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Format: `add ug/ sku/[SKU] n/[NAME] d/*[DESCRIPTION]* size/[CAPACITY]`

 Note:
-* Refer to the explanation on Key Terms and Symbols for what an SKU is
 * Optional description field.
 If there are no descriptions, key in `d/` followed by a space before keying in the next parameter.
 * If the size input is not either [SMALL / MEDIUM / LARGE], the capacity would be set to the default MEDIUM